 Can fusing personal and social change radically transform our societies?
 We say yes.
-Michael Edwards introduces openDemocracy’s new section: Transformation.
+An introduction and six-month evaluation of openDemocracy’s new section: Transformation.

 On a winter’s night in 1955, a young preacher named Martin Luther King climbed into the pulpit of the Holt Street Baptist Church in Montgomery, Alabama.
 Once there, he delivered a speech to a packed crowd of close to five thousand people that would eventually lead to his own assassination, but breathe new life into the struggle to transform America and the world.